rodrigoneumann/third-milestone-project/README.md

 #### Icons

-The icons used in this project are provided by [Font Awesome](https://fontawesome.com/).
+The icons used in this project are provided by [Font Awesome 5.12.1](https://fontawesome.com/).
-They were used in the advertising cards and in the project footer.
+They were used in the advertising cards and in the footer.

 ### Wireframes